ZhangSteven/geneva/YieldCalculationIMA.md

 1. daily interest accrual details report during a period (*current period report*);

-2. daily interest accrual details report (*previous period report*) with a period end date just one day before the start date of the current period report.
+2. daily interest accrual details report with a period end date just one day before the start date of the current period report (*previous period report*).

 interest income of a tax lot = accrued interest at current period report - accrued interest at previous period report + coupon payment at current period report